 This huge cathedral is full of spires as if trying to puncture the sky, 135 of them to be exact!
-The 14th century cathedral took over 500years to complete and with over 3,500 statues it is no wonder.
+The 14th century cathedral took more than 500 years to complete and with over 3,500 statues it is no wonder.
 Every nook and cranny has some strange looking gargoyle or saint looking back at you.

 2. Galleria Vittorio Emanuele II and La Scala Opera

-The Gallery was opened in 1867 and is a beautiful mixture of glass and metal and today houses some of the world’s most exclusive stores.
-Unless you own your own boat you probably won’t be able to afford to buy anything in the shops or a ridiculously priced coffee but it is still worth a browse through to see how the other half live.
+The Gallery was opened in 1867 and is a beautiful mixture of glass and metal.
+Today, it houses some of the world’s most exclusive stores.
+Unless you own your own boat, you probably won’t be able to afford to buy anything in the shops (well, maybe a ridiculously priced coffee), but it is still worth a browse through to see how the other half live.

 3. The Last Supper

-Arguably the greatest painting of the Renaissance is a huge piece of work measuring 4.6mt x 8.8mt (15ft x 29ft) and has survived being used as target practice, being part of a military barracks and World War II (where the other half of the church got blown up).
+Arguably the greatest painting of the Renaissance is a huge piece of work measuring 4.6m x 8.8m (15ft x 29ft) and has survived being used as target practice, being part of a military barracks and World War II (where the other half of the church got blown up).
 How it is still around is a miracle in itself.

 4. Castello Sforzesco

-The scale of the castle is breathtaking with a now dry moat, 70mtr high towers and walls that are nearly 3km long, 31mtrs high and 4mtrs thick.
-Even if you don’t head into Piazza d’Armi then you can enjoy the surrounding park of Parco Sempione.
+The scale of the castle is breathtaking.
+It includes a now dry moat, 70-meter-high towers, and walls that are nearly three kilometers long, 31 meters high and four meters thick.
+Even if you don’t head into Piazza d’Armi, you can still enjoy the surrounding park of Parco Sempione.

 5. The San Siro

 The season runs from September to May each year and with both of them playing at home on alternate weekends there is always a game to go to.
 If you can get your hands on tickets to the Milan derby between the two you are in for one rousing evening.Author Profile I’m Ross and love travelling and experiencing different sites, cultures and languages.
 I am currently working for ‘the man’ while making time to travel whenever I can.
 I try to share my experiences of 70+ countries so that others can enjoy their holidays a little better.